jeyefendi/slider_fullscreen/README.md

-# Slider Fullscreen
+# Animals Slider

+## Fullscreen

->Marathon of Vladilen Minin - Day 1st
+>Marathon of Vladilen Minin - Day 3rd

-Slider on pure JS & CSS from scratch with smooth animation.
+Fullscreen Slider on pure JS & CSS from scratch with toggles.

 <b>